 With the COVID-19 pandemic still raging on, you can expect Black Friday to be a little different this year.
 While many stores will open at the same time this Black Friday, there won’t be as many doorbusters, and there will be limited capacity and other restrictions.
-Plus, retailers will be offering the same deals online and in-store, and there will be less inventory and possible shipping delays.
-Here are tips and tricks to help you make the most out of the biggest shopping day and score the best Black Friday deals.
+Plus, retailers will be offering the same deals online and in-store, and there will be decreased inventory due to shipping delays.
+Here are some tips and tricks to help you make the most out of the biggest shopping day and score the best Black Friday deals.

 What Time Do Stores Open on Black Friday?

 Most stores will be closed this Thanksgiving, including Walmart, Target, and Best Buy.
 Many of those stores will open earlier than usual the next morning, but hours may vary based on location.

 Apple Store: Store hours vary by location, with many locations opening at 8:00 AM.

 Best Buy: Store hours vary, but many locations will open as early as 5:00 AM.

 As retailers continue to deal with the pandemic, many stores will require you to follow safety protocols this Black Friday.
 You may need to wear a mask when indoors or show proof of vaccination.
 However, this depends on the store’s policy and your state and local COVID-19 mandates.